WHAT IS KETAMINE?

 Ketamine is a tiny molecule that easily passes through the blood-brain barrier.
 It is a glutamate modulator that acts on the NMDA receptors in the glutamate pathway.
 This is a different mechanism of action from the classic hallucinogenic psychedelics, which act on the serotonergic system.
 This makes it a useful medicine for working with people who have disorders such as Bipolar Type 1, which is believed to have a physiological dysfunction of the serotonin system.

-In this fashion, the individual prescriber is taking a certain level of personal responsibility for any adverse outcomes related to the administration of the medicine.
-This makes it uniquely positioned as a potentially highly hallucinogenic agent which is legal to prescribe and administer.
-It offers us the valuable opportunity to study psychedelic, transpersonal, and dissociative experiences without all of the bureaucratic red tape associated with studying other psychedelic and plant medicines.
+Ketamine, with its unique legal status for anaesthesia, stands out among psychedelic medicines.
+It holds a valid medical licence in many countries, allowing those with prescribing privileges to use it for psychological use off-label.
+This approach places the responsibility on individual prescribers, typically medical doctors, psychiatrists, or nurse prescribers, for any related adverse outcomes.
+This makes it uniquely positioned as a potent hallucinogenic agent which is legal to prescribe and administer.
+It offers us the valuable opportunity to study psychedelic, transpersonal, and dissociative experiences without the bureaucratic hurdles associated with other psychedelic substances.

 SAVE MINDS UK